What is it?

 Acceptability to stakeholders is dependent on the registry methods and robustness of design.

 The International Society for Pharmacoeconomics and Outcomes Research (ISPOR) has published guidance on reliability and validity of data sources, including registries.
-Most healthcare agencies value single cohort studies (in other words, those without a comparator), which can be especially useful for rare outcomes and for examining the safety of orphan drugs (ISPOR presentation).
+Many healthcare agencies attach some value to single cohort studies (those without comparator data), as these can be especially useful for rare outcomes and for examining the safety of orphan drugs (ISPOR presentation).

-Drug exposure and safety measurements through registries are well accepted by regulatory bodies and health authorities, and are often required in post-marketing surveillance.
+Drug exposure and safety measurements based on registries are well accepted by regulatory bodies and health authorities: these data are often required in post-marketing surveillance.

 Advantages of patient registries for patients include:

-- outcomes that are relevant to patients but might be missed or not appropriately captured in trial data can be considered, such as health-related quality of life (see the report from the Agency for Healthcare Research and Quality)
+- outcomes that are relevant to patients, such as health-related quality of life, but might be missed or not appropriately captured in trial data can be collected (see the Agency for Healthcare Research and Quality report)